Sports Illustrated Magazine

 From humble beginnings in a spot behind the family home just over the river from Tuscaloosa, Archibald's remains a true family affair.
 Washington's mother, father and uncle mixed sauce and grilled ribs to perfection in the original still-standing Archibald's, before passing the torch and tongs to Washington and his siblings, Lashawn, Reginald, and Dalvin.
 In 2002, Washington helped open Archibald's II which soon joined a third location under the name Archibald and Woodrow's BBQ.

-Sports Illustrated - Archibalds BBQWashington balances life as a captain in the Tuscaloosa Fire Department with his time stoking the massive fires that cook Archibald's world-famous pork ribs, which are cooked almost entirely by feel.
+Washington balances life as a captain in the Tuscaloosa Fire Department with his time stoking the massive fires that cook Archibald's world-famous pork ribs, which are cooked almost entirely by feel.

 “Everybody has worked in the family at least a little" says Washington with a chuckle.
 "We all do the same style of cooking, but every chef has his own little way of cooking.
 My grandparents gave us all the recipe, but there

-wasn't any kind of competition Just working”
+wasn't any kind of competition Just working”.

 Archibald's ribs have fed generations of customers, many of whom stalk the sidelines on Saturdays.
 Washington says he once witnessed an Alabama lineman